MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/05-content-understanding.md

 1. verify that your completed schema looks like this, and select **Save**.
     ![Screenshot of a schema for an invoice.](../media/invoice-schema.png)

 1. On the **Test Analyzer** page, if analysis does not begin automatically, select **Run analysis**.
-Then wait for analysis to complete and review the text values on the form that are identified as matching the fields in the schema.
+Then wait for analysis to complete and review the text values on the invoice that are identified as matching the fields in the schema.
 1. Review the analysis results, which should look similar to this:

     ![Screenshot of analyzer test results.](../media/analysis-results.png)